varnishcache/varnish-cache/doc/sphinx/reference/vtla.rst

     Varnish (Core) Developer Day -- Quarterly invite-only meeting strictly for Varnish core (C) developers, packagers and VMOD hackers.

+VENC
+    Varnish ENCoding -- functions to decode and encode in formats such as base64.

+VEND
+    Varnish ENDian -- functions to encode and decode data in specified endianess

 VEV
     Varnish EVent -- library functions to implement a simple event-dispatcher.